 California Companies That Used Asbestos

-Examples include Chrysler, Ford Motor Company, Boeing, North American Aviation, Rockwell, Honeywell International, Union Carbide, U.S. Steel, and Chevron.
-The asbestos mining industry also had a presence in California, being represented by industrial companies such as Bell Asbestos Mines, Ltd. and Calaveras Asbestos, Ltd. Both miners and nearby residents were put at risk of exposure.
+Examples of these include Chrysler, Ford Motor Company, Boeing, North American Aviation, Rockwell, Honeywell International, Union Carbide, U.S. Steel, and Chevron.
+Companies that mined California asbestos included Bell Asbestos Mines, Ltd. and Calaveras Asbestos, Ltd. Both miners and nearby residents were put at risk of exposure.